-In contrast, syntactic objects shared by both program versions with identical definitions are represented by a single syntactic object in A. For instance, the same variable so is declared in \mathtt{main}1 and \mathtt{main}2 (line 27) as its type struct SO is not changed by the patch.
+In contrast, syntactic objects shared by both program versions with identical definitions are represented by a single syntactic object in A. For instance, the same variable s0 is declared in main1 and main2 (line 27) as its type struct S0 is not changed by the patch.

 Populating the bodies of simple functions.
-The previous step has introduced version-specific functions into the AST A of P, such as f, $main_1$ and $init_2$, which we call (left or right) "simple functions".
+The previous step has introduced version-specific functions into the AST A of P, such as f, main1 and init2, which we call (left or right) "simple functions".
 We then construct the body of every left (resp. right) simple function from the body of the associate function of P_1 (resp.
 P_2), by renaming all references to syntactic objects from A_1 (resp.
-A_2) to references to the corresponding objects of A. For instance, $main_1$ calls $init_1$, with &s0 as a first argument, &s1 as a second argument.
+A_2) to references to the corresponding objects of A. For instance, main1 calls init1, with &s0 as a first argument, &s1 as a second argument.